You are eligible for a Fee Waiver if ONE of the following applies to you:

 - The letter must be recent (within the last 6 months), have the agency logo, and show you are currently receiving the benefit.
 Click here for a sample letter.

 - Attach a copy of the letter to your completed I-912 form.
-Submit I-912 and attached letter with your N-400 application for citizenship.
+Submit I-912 and the benefits letter with your N-400 application for citizenship.

 - If your fee waiver is approved, you will receive a receipt confirmation letter from USCIS within 1-2 months.